“I have chosen you.” (John 15:16a, KJV )

 “When they had finished eating, Jesus said to Simon Peter, ‘Simon son of John, do you love me more than these?'”
 (John 21:15, NIV)

 (This is a complex passage of scripture because its few words carry a number of number of applications.
-Today, we look at a second possible application.)
+Today, we look at a third possible application.)

 Today’s application returns to Peter’s loud and public boast that he would never, never, ever, ever desert Jesus; that he would “lay down his life” for Jesus.
 (John 13:36-38)